-Being on top of the lesser known elements of credit can help you avoid nasty surprises, like being declined for a car loan or mortgage, or not qualifying for the best rates because of so-so credit.
+Staying on top of the lesser-known elements of credit can help you avoid nasty surprises, like being declined for a car loan or mortgage, or not qualifying for the best interest rates because you have so-so credit.

-Here’s a look at some of the common ways smart people are hurting their credit ratings and how you can improve yours.
+Here’s a look at six common ways that people may be hurting their credit ratings—and how you can improve yours.

 1. You’re using too much of your total available credit